-The New Orleans Saints drafted Wuerffel in 1997.
-After three years with the Saints, he played with the NFL’s European league, winning the World Bowl Championship and was selected as the league’s MVP by the European media.
-Wuerffel then went on to play one season with the Green Bay Packers followed by the Chicago Bears and Washington Redskins before retiring his professional football career in 2004.
+The New Orleans Saints drafted Danny in 1997 where he played three seasons.
+He transferred to the NFL’s European league, winning the World Bowl Championship and being selected by the European media as the League’s MVP.
+Wuerffel went on to play for the Green Bay Packers, Chicago Bears, and Washington Redskins before retiring in 2004.

 Danny Wuerffel and the fight for forgotten America